apache/cordova-plugin-statusbar/README.md

 =================

 Use the default statusbar (dark text, for light backgrounds).
-For iOS - dark or light text depending on current device theme.
+For iOS - dark or light text depending on a device current theme.

     StatusBar.styleDefault();